YogeshGovindani/Digit-Classifier/README.md

 # THE DIGIT CLASSIFIER
 ---
 ## INTRODUCTION:
 The Digit Classifier is a program which classifies a digit from 0 to 9 given its image.
 The project was built in three stages.
 The first stage used a Single Layer Neural Network, the second one used a Multi Layer Neural Network and the third one used a Convolutional Neural Network.
-The project is programmed in Python using using [Numpy](https://www.numpy.org/), [Pandas](https://pandas.pydata.org/) and [Pytorch](https://pytorch.org/) libraries.
+The project is programmed in Python using [Numpy](https://www.numpy.org/), [Pandas](https://pandas.pydata.org/) and [Pytorch](https://pytorch.org/) libraries.
 The project was trained using the [MNIST](http://yann.lecun.com/exdb/mnist/) dataset.
 ***
 ## MACHINE LEARNING:
 Machine learning is an application of artificial intelligence (AI) which provides system the ability to learn and improve without being explicitly programmed.
 The primary aim is to allow the computers learn automatically without human intervention or assistance and adjust actions accordingly.